Exabyte-io/documentation/docs/workflows/ui/explorer.md

 # Workflows Explorer Interface

-Following the [general introduction](/entities-general/ui/explorer.md) to the Explorer Interface of our platform, it is worth highlighting a few special features which are exclusive to Workflows.
+Following the [general introduction](/entities-general/ui/explorer.md) to the Explorer Interface, it is worth highlighting special features which are exclusive to Workflows.

-The image below shows an example of Explorer Interface used for visualizing a collection of Workflows, and for executing the various [general](/entities-general/actions/overview.md) or [workflow-specific](../actions/overview.md) actions:
+The image below shows an example of Workflows Explorer, from which [general](/entities-general/actions/overview.md) or [workflow-specific](../actions/overview.md) actions can be executed.

 ![Workflows Explorer Interface](/images/updating-workflows.png "Workflows Explorer Interface")